What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 Objective TypeFocus AreasExpected Outcome

-Once your objectives are set, the next step is choosing the right type of audit to meet your website’s needs.
+Once your objectives are set, you can choose the right type of audit.

 Types of SEO Audits

-SEO audits generally fall into three categories: technical, on-page, and off-page.
-Each serves a specific purpose:
+SEO audits generally fall into three categories.
+Each serves a specific purpose, and a comprehensive audit will cover all three.

-• On-Page SEO Audit: Examines content optimization, meta tags, and keyword usage.
+• On-Page SEO Audit: Examines content optimisation, meta tags, and keyword usage.
+This ensures your content meets user search intent.

-• Off-Page SEO Audit: Reviews backlinks and online reputation to boost authority.
+• Off-Page SEO Audit: Reviews backlinks and your online reputation to boost authority.
+This builds trust and credibility online.

 “An SEO audit is a comprehensive review of your website’s SEO effectiveness.
 It can help identify areas where your site needs improvement, such as poor keyword selection, broken links, or duplicate content.”